 The existing concessions and subconcessions do not place any limit on the number of gaming facilities that may be operated.
 In addition to facing competition from existing operations of these concessionaires and subconcessionaires, we will face increased competition when any of them constructs new, or renovates pre-existing, casinos in Macau or enters into leasing, services or other arrangements with hotel owners, developers or other parties for the operation of casinos and gaming activities in new or renovated properties, as SJM and Galaxy have done.
 The Macau government has publicly stated that each concessionaire will only be permitted to grant one subconcession.
 Moreover, the Macau government announced that, until further assessment of the economic situation in Macau, there would be no increase in the number of concessions and subconcessions.
 The Macau government further announced that the number of gaming tables in Macau should not exceed 5,500 until the end of the first quarter of 2013 and that, thereafter, for a period of 10 years, the total number of gaming tables to be authorized will be limited to an average annual increase of 3%.
-These restrictions are not legislated or enacted into laws or regulations and as such different policies, including the policy on the annual increase rate in the number of gaming tables, may be adopted at any time by the relevant Macau government has reiterated further that it does not intend to authorize the operation of any new casino that was not previously authorized by the government.
+These restrictions are not legislated or enacted into laws or regulations and as such different policies, including the policy on the annual increase rate in the number of gaming tables, may be adopted at any time by the relevant Macau government authorities.
+According to the DICJ, the number of gaming tables operating in Macau as of December 31, 2015 was 5,957.
+The Macau government has reiterated further that it does not intend to authorize the operation of any new casino that was not previously authorized by the government.
 However, the policies and laws of the Macau government could change and permit the Macau government to grant additional gaming concessions or subconcessions.
 Such change in policies may also result in a change of the number of gaming tables and casinos that the Macau government is prepared to authorize to operate.